upenn-embedded/final-project-s25-abstract-stack-machine/README.md

 **5.1 Definitions, Abbreviations**

-Here, you will define any special terms, acronyms, or abbreviations you plan to use for hardware
+Here, you will define any special terms, acronyms, or abbreviations you plan to use for hardware  TODO

 **5.2 Functionality**